Terms of Service

 20.21.
 Having a high volume of unanswered phone calls or phone calls that are too short in duration (i.e., phone calls generally less than twelve (12) seconds in length).

 21.1.
-Provider services offered do not constitute provision of common carrier telecommunications services.
+This is not a telephone service: Provider services offered do not constitute provision of common carrier telecommunications services.
 Provider is only a wholesale VoIP hub for Customers to buy the services for Customer’s own use or resale.
 As such, Provider receives voice calls in the form of IP data packets routed via the Internet and redirects Customer IP data to the underlying vendors participating.

 21.2.
 Provider is not responsible for and has no control over the reliability, safety or legality of services provided to Customers by other Customers or Resellers (although best effort is made to monitor the quality of the Services rendered under these TOS).